khushi-411/khushi-411.github.io/_posts/2024-09-11-reduction.md

 ### **A Simple Reduction Kernel**
 We will implement a parallel sum reduction tree such that reduction is performed within a single block.
-If the input block size is $N$, we will call a kernel and launch a grid with one block of $1/2N$ threads since each thread adds two elements.
-In the next subsequent step, half of the threads will drop off; now, $1/4N$ threads will participate.
+If the input block size is N, we will call a kernel and launch a grid with one block of 1/2N threads since each thread adds two elements.
+In the next subsequent step, half of the threads will drop off; now, 1/4N threads will participate.
 This thread will go on until only one thread is remaining to produce the total sum.